$(A_\infty,2)$-categories and relative 2-operads: Introduction

 \item[] \textsc{(recursive)} For any stable tree-pair $2T = (T_b \sr{p}{\to} T_s) \in W_\bn^\tree$, there is a continuous and injective map of stratified spaces

 where the superscript on one of the product symbols indicates that it is a fiber product with respect to the maps described in \textsc{(forgetful)}. \end{itemize}

-These ingredients allow us to state the first main result of this paper:
+These ingredients allow us to state the first main result of this paper, taken from \S\ref{ss:examples}:

-{\bf Definition-Proposition~\ref{def:2op}, paraphrased.} {\it The realized 2-associahedra $(\ol{2\cM}_\bn)$, together with the forgetful maps $\pi\colon \ol{2\cM}_\bn \to \ol\cM_r$ and certain of the structure maps $\Gamma_{2T}$, form a 2-operad relative to the associahedra $(\ol\cM_r)$.
+{\bf Definition-Proposition~\ref{defprop:2Mn_is_2op}, paraphrased.} {\it The realized 2-associahedra $(\ol{2\cM}_\bn)$, together with the forgetful maps $\pi\colon \ol{2\cM}_\bn \to \ol\cM_r$ and certain of the structure maps $\Gamma_{2T}$, form a 2-operad relative to the associahedra $(\ol\cM_r)$.
 The same statement is true when $\ol{2\cM}_\bn$ resp.\ $\ol\cM_r$ are replaced by the 2-associahedra $W_\bn$ resp.\ $K_r$.}

 Indeed, these properties of the 2-associahedra and their realizations get to the heart of the definition of a relative 2-operad: such a thing consists of an underlying operad together with a collection of objects indexed by $\bigsqcup_{r\geq1} (\bZ_{\geq0}^r\setminus\{\bzero\})$, together with maps of the form $\pi$ and $\Gamma_{2T}$ that satisfy suitable compatibility conditions.
 (More precisely, we only need structure maps $\Gamma_{2T}$ for certain tree-pairs, as described in Def.-Prop.~\ref{def:2op}.)
+In the same subsection we give another example of a relative 2-operad, which is denoted $(\twoO_\bn)$ and is closely related to the little cubes family of operads.
+We expect that $(\twoO_\bn)$ and $(\ol{2\cM}_\bn)$ are homotopy equivalent in an appropriate model categories of relative 2-operads, which we intend to define in the future.

 Next, we define in \S\ref{s:cats_over_2ops} the notion of a \emph{category over a relative 2-operad in a category with finite limits} and an \emph{$R$-linear category over a relative 2-operad in \textsf{Top}}.
-The latter definition allow us to make the following definition, which formed the first author's original motivation to formulate and study the 2-associahedra:
+The latter definition allows us to make the following definition, which formed the first author's original motivation to formulate and study the 2-associahedra:

 {\bf Definition~\ref{def:A_infty_2_cat}.} An \emph{$R$-linear $(A_\infty,2)$-category} is an $R$-linear category over the relative 2-operad $\bigl((\ol\cM_r),(\ol{2\cM}_\bn)\bigr)$. $\triangle$